rashmirrajashekara/docs/quick-start-guides/SGX Infrastructure - RHEL.md

 ### OS Requirements

+    RHEL 8.2

+    RHEL 8.4 for Stack based deployment

-   RHEL 8.2.
-SKC Solution is built, installed and tested with root privileges.
-Please ensure that all the following instructions are executed with root privileges
+NOTE: SKC Solution is built, installed and tested with root privileges.
+Please ensure that all the following instructions are executed with root privileges.

 ## **2. Network Requirements**